LeoQK/Manual/README.md

 ## This Repository

 Mapcontrol advances the application of gaming skills to real-world problems and careers.
 This repository is where we document our [beliefs]() about gaming talent and our [work]() to empower this talent for enterprise.
-Here, we also explain how we aim to [collaborate]() with gamers and organizations to discover how gaming skillsets can best be transferred to our complex world.
+Here, we also explain our [collaboration]() with gamers and organizations to discover how gaming skillsets can best be transferred to our complex world.

 <p align="center">
 <img width="354" height="419.5" src="assets/mapcontrol-stack.PNG"></img>